cannellee/cannellee/README.md

 <h1>Hi, I'm Cannelle!</h1>
-<h2>An Epitech student (tek1) passionate about Algorithms, AI, VR, Robotics, and Cybersecurity—basically, a bit of everything!</h2>
+<h2>An Epitech student (tek1) passionate about Algorithms, AI, VR, Robotics, and Cybersecurity : in short, a bit of everything!</h2>

 - 🔭 I’m currently working on **a maze game (C)** and **a calculator (Python)**.
 - 🌱 I’m learning **C (including its graphic libraries), Blender, and more...**